Defence Ministry: Comparatively quiet situation was observed on the line of contact

-Defence Ministry: Comparatively quiet situation was observed on the line of contactDefence Ministry: Comparatively quiet situation was observed on the li Cease-fire regime was violated by rare single shots in some areas of the front.
+Defence Ministry: Comparatively quiet situation was observed on the line of contactDefence Ministry: Comparatively quiet situation was observed on the l The cease-fire regime was violated by rare single shots in some areas of the front.

 This post is also available in other languages: